nftcdn/media-player/README.md

 ## Installation

-Once version 1.0 is released, installation with npm will be supported:
+Once version 1.0 is released, installation with npm will be supported with
 ```bash
 npm i nftcdn-media-player
 ```